 Keeping a bottle of water handy helps me increase my water intake throughout the day, which helps keep me hydrated from the inside out — especially important whenever the seasons change.

-For a quick skin boost, I love using a hydrating mask and the applying an emollient cream or oil.
+For a quick skin boost, I love using a Masks and the applying an emollient cream or oil.
 It’s especially effective after showering, to lock in extra moisture from the steam.

-As spring wardrobes transition from leggings and tights to into shorts, sundresses and sandals, the Soothing Silk Body Butter hydrates arms, legs and feet leaving them soft, smooth and protected with silk that nourishes skin all day long.
+As spring wardrobes transition from leggings and tights to into shorts, sundresses and sandals, the body-care hydrates arms, legs and feet leaving them soft, smooth and protected with silk that nourishes skin all day long.

 Whether it’s decluttering a room or taking a few extra moments for exercise or skin care, I love the refreshing feeling I get every time.
 Like Ms. Kondo says, these small things really can spark joy, and I hope your spring is filled with many beautiful moments.